Fashion brand Bally back on growth path, says CEO

 MONACO Bally, the long-struggling Swiss leather goods maker, is back in growth mode after years of stagnant sales, buoyed by more contemporary designs and solid demand from Japanese and U.S. buyers, its chief executive said.

-Frederic de Narp said he aimed to lift Bally's annual sales to 1 billion euros (0.73 billion pounds) within 5-10 years from its current level of 400 million euros.
+Frederic de Narp said he aimed to lift Bally's annual sales to 1 billion euros ($1.13 billion) within 5-10 years from its current level of 400 million euros.

 The 164-year-old company, one of Europe's biggest shoe makers before World War I, has lacked a clear strategic direction for many years, industry players say.